iamahmedshahh/djangowallet/README.md

 We have to navigate our BASE project to work with the URLs we will create in our API to do this look for ```djangowallet/urls.py```

-# Navigating our API URLS to Project URLS with djangowallet/URLS.PY #
+# Navigating our API URLS to Project URLS from djangowallet/URLS.PY #

 ```
 BEFORE